-Property, plant and equipment assets are stated at cost (being the purchase cost, together with any incidental costs of acquisition) less accumulated depreciation and any accumulated impairment losses.
+Tangible assets are stated at cost (being the purchase cost, together with any incidental costs of acquisition) less accumulated depreciation and any accumulated impairment losses.
 The assets' residual values and useful lives are reviewed annually, and adjusted as appropriate.
-Depreciation is provided so as to write off the cost of tangible fixed assets, less their estimated residual values, over the expected useful economic lives of the assets in equal annual installments at the following principal rates:
+Depreciation is provided so as to write off the cost of tangible assets, less their estimated residual values, over the expected useful economic lives of the assets in equal annual installments at the following principal rates: